Download and read markers from a sample C3D file

 p.point_size = 10

-The default point color can be set by the default_point_color property:
+The default point colour can be set by the default_point_color property:

 p.default_point_color = 'r'